A world run by public holidays!

 www.bank-holidays.com keeps a list of the days:

-You can imagine just how enormous this task is when you learn that in Switzerland, for example, each of the 27 cantons has its own set of dates, or that a specific match can cause a government to proclaim a public holiday with immediate effect (such as the Olympics opening ceremony in Tokyo on July 24, 2020), or that in the U.S.A., the whole country is given a day off every four years at the time of the presidential inauguration.
+You can imagine just how enormous this task is when you learn that in Switzerland, for example, each of the 27 cantons has its own set of dates, or that a specific match can cause a government to proclaim a public holiday with immediate effect (such as the Olympics opening ceremony in Tokyo on July 24, 2020 -- but postponed in April), or that some US States are given a day off every four years at the time of the presidential inauguration.

 The job gets even more complicated when you consider that certain Buddhist or Muslim festivals fall on seemingly random dates depending on local physical observations!

 And of course, in unstable political situations, there are often spectacular about-turns, when for example it turns out that a certain holiday was in honour of the newly deposed president.